qdrant/docs/qdrant/v0.8.x/search.md

 The recommendation API allows specifying several positive and negative vector IDs, which the service will combine into a certain average vector.

 ` average_vector = avg(positive_vectors) + ( avg(positive_vectors) - avg(negative_vectors) )`

+If there is only one positive ID provided - this request is equivalent to the regular search with vector of that point.

 Vector components that have a greater value in a negative vector are penalized, and those that have a greater value in a positive vector, on the contrary, are amplified.
 This average vector will be used to find the most similar vectors in the collection.